 Live Online | 2026 Dates coming soon

 Learn how to confidently integrate IFS into the EMDR protocol for deeper trauma healing.
 This experiential training will show you how to recognize and work with parts during EMDR, map IFS skills to each phase of the protocol, and strengthen your ability to support clients during preparation and reprocessing.
+Your registration also includes three post-training consultation & practice groups to help you continue developing skills and applying what you’ve learned.

 Price With 15 CES: